Due to its narrow streets, its unique architecture, its incredible food, and its people, Lisbon is a true jewel in Europe.

 You won’t have any problem in Lisbon with the internet speed, as long as you don’t require a lightning-fast internet connection.

 And if you do, you should be able to find accommodation equipped with a fiber setup.

-As explained in this guide for digital nomads in Portugal, Lisbon’s average download speed should be around 8Mbps, and the average upload speed should be around 4Mbps.
+As explained in this guide “Working remotely from Portugal“, Lisbon’s average download speed should be around 8Mbps, and the average upload speed should be around 4Mbps.

 However, in most places, you will get much faster networks.

 On top of that, as the screenshot below shows, if you get yourself a SIM card with MEO or Vodaphone, it will be hard for you not to get a decent 4G signal.

 Lisbon Digital Nomad Visa

 All the Visa questions related to Portugal have been addressed in this article.